-Prof. Dr. Herr Hansjorg (Professor Emeritus of the Berlin School of Economics and Law (Germany).
-Expert in micro- and macro-economics, international economics and economic and monetary policy)
+Prof. Dr. Herr Hansjorg (Professor Emeritus, Berlin School of Economics and Law Germany)

 Dr. Frank Hoffer (Executive Director of ACT Foundation)

-Neil Coleman (Strategies Co-ordinator of Congress of South African Trade Unions (COSATU) Secretariat)
+Neil Coleman (Strategies Co-ordinator, Congress of South African Trade Unions (COSATU), South Africa)

 Maité Llanos (Project coordinator, Global Labour University)

-Prof. Dr. Carlos Salas (Unicamp Brazil - Economic Theory and gender studies)
+Prof. Dr. Carlos Salas (Professor of Economic Theory and Gender Studies, University of Campinas, Brazil)

-Ruth Castel-Branco – (PhD candidate, Department of Sociology, University of the Witwatersrand)
+Ruth Castel-Branco (PhD candidate, University of the Witwatersrand, South Africa)

-Prof. Dr. Praveen Jha (Professor for Economics, Jawaharlal Nehru University, India)
+Prof. Dr. Praveen Jha (Professor of Economics, Jawaharlal Nehru University, India)

-Ashim Roy (Vice-President of the New Trade Union Initiative, India)
+Ashim Roy (Vice-President of the New Trade Union Initiative - NTUI, India)

-Prof. Dr Archana Prassad (Centre for Informal Sector and Labour Studies, School of Social Sciences of Jawaharlal Nehru University, India)
+Prof. Dr. Archana Prassad (Professor at the Centre for Informal Sector and Labour Studies, School of Social Sciences of Jawaharlal Nehru University, India)